Alexander Tretiakov – skeleton racer

 It should be noted that for the skeleton Alexander was too young.
 According to statistics, athletes over forty usually get the highest awards.

-He met his future wife Anastasia in Latvia.
+The athlete met his future wife Anastasia in Latvia.
 She is also an athlete, involved in the same sport as Alexander.

 Alexander’s hobby is fishing

-He will be given 3 million rubles as Olympic champion.
+You know, he will be given 3 million rubles as Olympic champion.